Dylan-Nguyen-Dang-Khoa/MNIST-Neural-Network/README.md

 **Key Features:**
 - 97.8% accuracy on Kaggle's test set
 - L2 regularization
-- Standard gradient descent optimization
+- Standard gradient descent optimisation
 - Tracks the best validation accuracy during training and saves the weights for that epoch.

 ## Architecture